Horse Stall: an enclosure for a horse.

 “As you know, I did a lot of research before deciding on your stall products.
 I have seen many horse injuries over the years caused by unsafe environmental conditions.
 I even had one of my own horses get a back leg hung up between the bars of a stall we had constructed from another company.
 I did not think there was any way a horse could get a hoof between those bars, but that mare did, and it ended her career.
 The spacing of the bars in your stall grills was a major deciding factor in my decision to buy ARC stalls.
 The stalls we constructed 3 years ago still look new today.
 The finish does not rust or dull or start to look old.
 We are building more stalls in a new barn and would never consider using anything but ARC stalls!
 Thank you for making a product that is safe, functional and beautiful.”

 ARC stalls are heavy-weight aluminum construction with 2.62” bar gaps.
 (3” to 4” gaps are common in some stalls, so be careful.)
 The ARC system meets all requirements for strength, longevity, and flexibility.
-ARC stalls offer a choice between heavy-duty 1” bars with a .074 wall and super-duty bars with a .125 wall.
+ARC stalls offer a choice between heavy-duty 1” bars with a .073, commercial-duty bars with a .090 wall, and super-duty bars with a .125 wall.
 Compared these to competitor’s .050 bar and the quality is obvious.
 You can see the thicker aluminum by looking at an end view of the bars.
 What you can’t see is the aluminum alloy.
 ARC bars use a harder alloy that blends small amounts of tungsten and magnesium with the aluminum.
 This special alloy blend creates an aluminum extrusion that remains rust free but is significantly harder than more common aluminum blends.
 The tracks and door sides are also much heavier construction than competing aluminum products.
 Add the spring-back safety latch and the moderate price point, and the ARC system may well be the best stall value in America.